Connect to Snowflake with the Snowflake Python APIs

 You can specify connection definitions in a TOML configuration file.
 This eliminates the need to explicitly define a connection to Snowflake in your code.

-For example, create a configuration file located at ~/.snowflake/connections.toml, and add connection parameters similar to the following:
+You can also configure the connection settings manually.
+For example, create a configuration file located at ~/.snowflake/connections.toml, and add connection settings similar to the following:

 [myconnection]